open-component-model/ocm-spec/doc/specification/operations/README.md

 These operations build the first extension point of OCM, which allows to map the OCM functionality onto any blobstore-like storage system.

-A second extension point is the [access to artifacts](../elements/README.md#artifact-access) described by a [component version](../elements/README.md#component-versions).
+A second extension point is the [access to artefacts](../elements/README.md#artefact-access) described by a [component version](../elements/README.md#component-versions).
-Such access is described by an [access specification](../formats/formats.md#access-specifications) which is specific for a dedicated access method, whose implementation handles the technical access to the artifact content.
+Such access is described by an [access specification](../formats/formats.md#access-specifications) which is specific for a dedicated access method, whose implementation handles the technical access to the artefact content.
 Implementations for those methods must implement some operations on the access specifications.

 The concrete incarnation of those repository and access method operations depend